MiroK/sleep/sleep/fbb_DD/README.md

 - [ ] The solid problem refers to the one which corresponds to tissue domain.
 What about bcs for the middle solid domain that is the membrane/endfeets

+- [ ] For now the solvers are using Cartesian coordinates.
+For cylinder coordinates start see **sleep/sandbox/cyl_domain.py**